TheOverLordDude/ESP8266-Alarm-Clock/README.md

 im wiritng this at 2AM gimme a break im tired

 As always al my work is open source.
 If soemoen does it better or cheaper, good for them.

+TODO:
+Add clock dispaly support
+Add RTC support
+Make a basic alarm system with the ability to change it in the EEPROM easily (fucntions?)
+Add web interface